-The linear range of the Aptima HIV-1 Quant Dx assay was established by testing panels that consisted of cultured HIV-1 subtype B virus diluted in HIV-1 negative human plasma according to CLSI EP06-A (40).
-Panels ranged in concentration from 1.30 to 7.30 log copies/mL.
-Testing was performed on seven Panther systems with two reagent lots of Aptima HIV-1 Quant Dx assay.
-As shown in Figure 6, the Aptima Quant Dx assay demonstrated linearity across the range tested.
+The linear range of the Aptima HIV-1 Quant assay was established by testing panels that consisted of cultured HIV-1 subtype B virus diluted in HIV-1 negative human plasma according to CLSI EP06-A (38).
+Panels ranged in concentration from 1.30 to 7.30 \log{10} copies/mL.
+Testing was performed on seven Panther systems with two reagent lots.
+As shown in Figure 4, the Aptima HIV-1 Quant assay demonstrated linearity across the range tested.

-Figure 6.
-Linearity of the Aptima HIV-1 Quant Dx Assay
+Figure 4.
+Linearity of the Aptima HIV-1 Quant Assay